|Pawspice : An end of life home care for pets with cancer

 Does your pet experience more good days than bad days?
 Have there recently been many bad days in a row?
 Are the bad

-struggle with this decision not only from an emotional standpoint but also religious standpoint.
-The decision can perhaps
+with this decision not only from an emotional standpoint but also religious standpoint.
+The decision can perhaps become

-become clearer by evaluating the quality of life scale discussed above at regular intervals (days or even hours) during the
+clearer by evaluating the quality of life scale discussed above at regular intervals (days or even hours) during the course of

-course of the pet's disease.
-Some people choose to let their pets go once the quality of life scale reaches alarmingly low
+the pet's disease.
+Some people choose to let their pets go once the quality of life scale reaches alarmingly low marks, and

 Finding a qualified veterinary oncologist to discuss end of life care for your pet with cancer